Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

 \subsection{Comparison of different methods}

-The localization length sets the limit of the range of the quantum spreading of the wavefunction in the presence of classical randomness.
 In our simulation, the evolution time determines the size of the lattice that the quantum walker can explore.
-To determine the localization length, we first pick a fixed evolution time $N$ and run the simulations for a range of $\Delta\theta$ or $\Delta\theta_M$ for the random-rotation quantum walk or $P_r$ for the random-translation quantum walk.
+To determine the scaling behavior of the localization, we first pick a fixed evolution time $N$ and run the simulations for a range of $\Delta\theta$ or $\Delta\theta_M$ for the random-rotation case or $P_r$ for the random-translation case.
 By examining manually the probability distribution, MoI, or IPR, we locate where the localization transition occurs and label the critical value $\Delta\theta_c$ or $P_{r,c}$ for the chosen $N$.
-Next, we plot the critical $\Delta\theta_c$ or $P_{r,c}$ versus $N$, as shown in Fig.~\ref{fig:Multi-methodResults}.
-Viewing the evolution time as a proxy of the system size, Fig.~\ref{fig:Multi-methodResults} actually reveals the dependence of the magnitude of classical randomness on the length scale.
-By fitting each set of critical values shown in Fig.~\ref{fig:Multi-methodResults} with power laws, the exponents associated with the localization length are extracted and summarized in Table~\ref{Table-exp}.
-Moreover, we have checked that the value of $\Delta\theta_c$ is insensitive to the value of $\theta_0$ for the quantum walks with random rotation, as long as $\theta_0$ is away from $0$ or multiples of $\pi/2$.
+Next, we plot the critical $\Delta\theta_c$ or $P_{r,c}$ versus $N$ of the three manual methods and SVM in Fig.~\ref{fig:Multi-methodResults}.
+By fitting each set of critical values with power laws, the exponents of localization are extracted.
+Table~\ref{Table-exp} summarizes the exponents from the six methods for the three types of randomness.
+The relatively small uncertainties of the exponents only reflect that the squared residuals of the fitting from the scattered critical values as shown in Fig.~\ref{fig:Multi-methodResults} cannot be reduced further by adjusting the slope on the log-log plot.
+We have checked that adding more points from the analysis in the small (or large) parameter regime or increasing the simulation time from $N=500$ to $N=1000$ does not lead to qualitative differences in the scaling behavior and exponents.
+Moreover, we have checked that the value of $\Delta\theta_c$ is insensitive to the value of $\theta_0$ for QW with random rotation, as long as $\theta_0$ is away from $0$ or multiples of $\pi/2$.